Hackers claim they stole 87 million customer records from Temu, a claim Temu denies

 However, the threat actors did not provide any evidence beyond the sample data, which Temu determined to be fake, and BleepingComputer was unable to determine the authenticity of the intrusion.

-BleepingComputer also called for caution, saying, 'If you are a Temu user, it would be wise to enable two-factor authentication on your account, change your password to a new, unique one, and be wary of phishing attacks.'
+BleepingComputer also called for caution, saying, 'If you are a Temu user, it would be wise to enable two-factor authentication on your account, change your password to a new, unique one, and be on the lookout for phishing attacks.'

 Following the threat actor's response, BleepingComputer reached out to Temu again, but had not received a response at the time of writing.